Host a single HTML/Markdown file as a public preview

 When a single file is enough

-A single HTML file is enough when the page embeds its styles and scripts or references reachable external assets.
+A single HTML/Markdown file is enough when the page embeds its styles and scripts or references reachable external assets.
 This is common for AI-generated summaries, dashboards, calculators, and proof-of-concept pages.

-PreviewShip supports this directly: upload the .html file, paste the source in the console, deploy it through CLI/MCP, or use the active HTML command in the VS Code/Cursor extension.
+PreviewShip supports this directly: upload the .html or Markdown file, paste the source in the console, deploy it through CLI/MCP, or use the active HTML command in the VS Code/Cursor extension.

 When to use a folder instead